-Occurence and distribution of water by natural processes including atmospheric thermodynamics, precipitation, runoff, inflitration, water losses, flood routing and catchment characteristics, analysis, and methods of runoff prediction.
+Occurrence and distribution of water by natural processes including atmospheric thermodynamics, precipitation, runoff, infiltration, water losses, flood routing and catchment characteristics, analysis, and methods of runoff prediction.
 This course builds from a foundation of fluid mechanics in the environment to address essentials of modern hydrology.
 An emphasis is placed on fundamental concepts, first principles, and the scientific basis of approximations.
 Prereq: Calculus and Fluid Mechanics.

 CEE 959 - Advanced Stream Restoration Topics

 Course focuses on: stream crossing analysis and design, dam removal, and designs for aquatic species passage.
 Pre- or Coreq: CEE 759 or equivalent.

 Numerical and physical modeling of the mechanical behavior of soils.
 Cam-clay and other predictive models.
 Laboratory studies of mechanical behavior and measurement of input parameters to soil models.
 Prediction of soil behavior based on laboratory results.
 Applications to numerical modeling of soil masses.
 Prereq: soil mechanics, and foundation design, or permission.

 Introduction to geotechnical modeling, soil constitutive modeling, introduction to numerical modeling and applications, physical modeling, centrifuge modeling, and theoretical modeling.
 Prereq: CEE 665, CEE 778, or equivalent, or permission.